by Craig Makhosi Charnock, UBuntu Bridge and YhoXhosa founder

 Community Invitation and Support:

-Our presence in these villages brings income and joy to many of the local families, and I have been invited on countless occasions to return.
+Our presence in these villages brings income and joy to many of the local families, and in my personal capacity and as a collective, we have been invited on countless occasions to return.
 By bringing culturally sensitive and respectful business to the doors of people, on their request, we are reversing the dynamics of old, and allowing people to create livelihood and prosperity without leaving their homes for the cities, or changing their culture, language, or way of life.

 Learning and health go hand in hand.
 Health allows learning and as we learn we make more healthy choices, opening our bodies, minds and hearts.
 By healing ourselves we heal our ancestors and the planet.
 It can be difficult work, but it is perhaps the most important and rewarding work we can do.
 Every ancient wisdom tradition offers glimmers of this truth and of the path to freedom, and so many of the answers we seek as a society have already been in existence for thousands of years.